hassio-addons/addon-node-red/README.md

 **Note**: _These options support secrets, e.g., `!secret red_password`._

+**Note**: _In order to expose the http_node without disabling authentication for the main site please expose them using the path /httpnode/someaction.

 ### Option: `http_static`

 To password protect the static content (httpStatic), the following